-New York State Consolidated Fiscal Reporting and Subject: Appendix Q - Guidelines for OMH Residential Exempt Income Section: 50.0 Page: 50.1 Claiming Manual Reporting Period: January 1, 2014 to December 31, 2014 Issued: 11/14
+New York State Consolidated Fiscal Reporting and Subject: Appendix Q - Guidelines for OMH Residential Exempt Income Section: 50.0 Page: 50.1 Issued: 11/16

 These guidelines are to be utilized by all OMH providers who operate Community Residences, Family Based Treatment Programs or other residential programs which have exempt income.
 Exempt income is income generated that exceeds the fixed amount defined in the fiscal model.
 (Refer to the residential exempt income policy and guidelines for specifics).
 The procedures for reporting these amounts on the Consolidated Fiscal Report are as follows: